Skip to main content

 }

-Each message MUST include its globally unique identifier in the message_id field, likely based on a message hash.
+The sending participant MUST include its own globally unique identifier in the sender_id field.
+In addition, it MUST include a globally unique identifier for the message in the message_id field, likely based on a message hash.
 The channel_id field MUST be set to the identifier of the channel of group communication that is being synchronized.
 For simple group communications without individual channels, the channel_id SHOULD be set to 0.
 The lamport_timestamp, causal_history and bloom_filter fields MUST be set according to the protocol steps set out below.
 These fields MAY be left unset in the case of ephemeral messages.
 The message content MAY be left empty for periodic sync messages, otherwise it MUST contain the application-level content

 Participant state